check-spelling/mongo/src/mongo/db/catalog/README.md

 specified timestamp set at which to read (secondary callers) will automatically use the `oplogReadTimestamp` to avoid missing entries due to oplog holes.
-This is essential for secondary replica set members querying the oplog of their sync source so they do not miss any oplog entries: subsequent `getMores` will fetch entries as they become visibile without any holes behind them.
+This is essential for secondary replica set members querying the oplog of their sync source so they do not miss any oplog entries: subsequent `getMores` will fetch entries as they become visible without any holes behind them.
 Backward cursor oplog readers bypass the oplog visibility rules to see the latest oplog entries, disregarding any oplog holes.